parul4mishra/Log-Intrusion-Detection-System/README.md

 ```
 ## Running the Application

-Prepare logs directory
+Prepare logs directory and add the logs
-1.Create a logs folder next to the project:
 ```bash
 mkdir logs
 ```